zhalvorsen/caliptra-mcu-sw/docs/src/dot.md

 **Characteristics:**
 - CAK is installed per boot cycle
-- Ownership information is stored only in Ownership_RAM
+- Ownership information is stored only in Ownership_Storage
 - Power cycle clears ownership
 - No fuse burning required
 - DOT_FUSE_ARRAY remains in EVEN state